 Congratulations on your baby!
 Are you looking to follow the traditional Indian practices during the confinement period?
 This article mainly focuses on the benefits of the ingredients used in the Indian confinement period that is given to a new mother.
 If you’re looking for more information about Indian confinement practices, be sure to check out our other articles!

-The aim for a confinement period in Indian practices is to purge wind from the new mother’s body after giving birth, promoting blood circulation, strengthening the joints and promoting milk supply.
-Just like the other cultures in Malaysia, the Indian community also believes that new mothers should avoid ‘cooling’ foods such as cucumbers, tomatoes, mutton and so on.
+The aim for a confinement period in Indian practices is to purge wind from the new mother’s body after giving birth, promoting blood circulation, strengthening the joints, and promoting milk supply.
+Just like the other cultures in Malaysia, the Indian community also believes that new mothers should avoid ‘cooling’ foods such as cucumbers, tomatoes, mutton, and so on.
 In the Indian community, new mothers are given garlic milk as well to prevent any wind in her body.
 New mothers are advised to only consume ‘heaty’ or ‘hot’ foods during their confinement period.

-Cooking during the confinement period for a new mother would compromise lots of garlic, herbal powders and black pepper and will only be prepared using gingelly oil.
+Cooking during the confinement period for a new mother would compromise lots of garlic, herbal powders, and black pepper and will only be prepared using gingelly oil.
 It is believed that the ingredients from the herbal powders used in typical Indian confinement foods will boost a mother’s milk supply, help eliminate toxins from the body and ensure the new mother will have a good postpartum period flow.
 Ingredients that are commonly used during the Indian confinement period are as follows:

 Indian Confinement Food Main Ingredient

-Vegetables such as beans, zucchini, carrots, squash, green leafy vegetables are cooked in ghee to nourish the new mother’s body and enable bowel movements.
+In Indian confinement food practices, vegetables such as beans, zucchini, carrots, squash, green leafy vegetables are cooked in ghee to nourish the new mother’s body and enable bowel movements.

-Sweet potatoes are a great fill for new mothers who are constantly hungry and craving for carbs.
+Sweet potatoes are a great fill for new mothers who are constantly hungry and craving carbs.
 Mothers who are nursing will constantly feel hungry and roasting a sweet potato with some salt and pepper and ghee is a great choice for lactating mothers to fill up.

-Cabbage, onion, chickpeas and cauliflower are vegetables that are typically avoided for the first few weeks after childbirth as they disturb the digestive system and are believed to disrupt the five body elements.
+Cabbage, onion, chickpeas, and cauliflower are vegetables that are typically avoided for the first few weeks after childbirth as they disturb the digestive system and are believed to disrupt the five body elements.
 The new mothers are also given betel leaves to chew on after meals to help with digestion.

 Nuts & Seeds